 Leave a comment

-If you have any questions about how to export multiple photos in Lightroom, let us know in the comments.
+If you have any questions about how to export multiple photos in Lightroom and save a lot of time, let us know in the comments.

-Also, we love good news, so if our Lightroom batch exporting tips have helped you to speed up your editing workflow, share that too.
+Also, I love good news, so if my Lightroom batch exporting tips have helped you to speed up your editing workflow, share that too.